Jeff Hardy: All Elite Wrestling (2022–2024)

 In an interview with Jared Myers in February 2022, Hardy confirmed that he planned on signing with All Elite Wrestling (AEW), where his brother Matt has worked since 2020, and would wait until after his 90-day WWE non-compete clause expired to do so.
 Myers confirmed that Hardy said this in an interview with Post Wrestling.
 On the March 9 episode of Dynamite, Hardy made his AEW debut, saving his brother Matt from an attack by Team AHFO (Andrade El Idolo, Private Party, and The Butcher and The Blade).
 On the May 4 episode of Dynamite, Hardy had his first singles match, defeating Bobby Fish to qualify in the Owen Hart Foundation Tournament.
 On the May 11 episode of Dynamite, Hardy advanced to the tournament's semifinals after defeating Darby Allin.
 On the May 18 episode of Dynamite, Hardy would be eliminated from the tournament after losing to Adam Cole.
 After winning a tag team match at the Double or Nothing event, in which he teamed with his brother to wrestle against The Young Bucks, it was revealed that Jeff had sustained a "terrible" concussion-like injury, which left him "almost knocked out" according to Matt.

 On June 14, AEW announced that Hardy was indefinitely suspended without pay after being arrested for driving under the influence the day prior.
 Hardy was scheduled to appear at Triplemanía XXX on June 18, where he and Matt were to face Dragon Lee and Dralístico in the main event.
 After his arrest, the company Lucha Libre AAA Worldwide announced that he would not participate in the event and would instead be replaced by a surprise wrestler.
 At the event, Matt teamed with Johnny Hardy.

 On April 12, 2023, Jeff made his return, assisting his brother, Isiah Kassidy, and Hook from an assault by The Firm members Lee Moriarty, Ethan Page, and Big Bill.
-On May 6, 2023, Hardy and his brother Matt alongside Hook and Isiah Kassidy would take on The Firm consisting of Lee Moriatry, Ethan Page, Big Bill along with Stokely Hathaway.
+On May 6, 2023, Hardy and his brother Matt alongside Hook and Isiah Kassidy would take on The Firm (Lee Moriatry, Ethan Page, Big Bill and Stokely Hathaway).
 The Firm would be defeated.
 Hardy was set to make an appearance with his Willow the Wisp persona, but this idea was scrapped by AEW.

 On the February 14, 2024 episode of AEW Rampage, Hardy was defeated by Sammy Guevara in a no disqualification match.
 During the match, Hardy suffered a broken nose.
 This would be Hardy's final AEW appearance as on June 14, it was reported that his contract had expired, ending his tenure with the company.